DataDog/workbench-tooling/README.md

 Recipes are stored in the [workbench-recipes](https://github.com/DataDog/workbench-recipes/) repo

-# Scope of the project
+# Scope and status of the project

 This umbrella project includes:
   - turn-key [recipes](https://github.com/DataDog/workbench-recipes) to run the software our agent integrates with